What Floor Cracks Mean for Your Home

 The soil in the ground beneath your concrete floor is the main culprit for causing the cracks.
 It lost its original compact state when your home was built and became much less supportive to the weight of your foundation.
 Over time, the moisture levels in the soil change and cause them to expand and contract, creating movement and settlement.
 When this happens, your concrete floors can no longer bear the weight as it settles into the ground and causes it to crack.
 Not only do the cracks create an eyesore in your basement, but it can also lead to water damage.

-Repair Your Floor Cracks with American Foundation
+Repair Your Concrete Floor Cracks in Knoxville with American Foundation